Randolph/Wells station

 Randolph/Wells was a station on the Chicago Transit Authority's Loop.
 The station was located at 150 North Wells Street in downtown Chicago.
-Randolph/Wells opened on October 3, 1897, and closed just after midnight on July 17, 1995; the station and Madison/Wells were replaced by Washington/Wells.
+Randolph/Wells opened on October 3, 1897, and closed just after midnight on July 17, 1995; this station and Madison/Wells were replaced by Washington/Wells.

 A small remaining portion of the original station platform contains a shed housing automatic switching equipment for Tower 18.